SichangHe/igem-2022-dku-backup/src/part-collection.md

 ### Composite elemnent

-The plasmid backbone of Group L is pNZ8148, a plasmid suitable for L.lactis.
+The plasmid backbone of Group L is pNZ8148, a plasmid suitable for *L.lactis*.

 | Part code | Part name| Link |
 | ------ | ------ | ------ |